Male reproductive system

 This is the male copulatory organ.
 It has a long shaft or body and an enlarged bulbous-shaped tip called the glans penis, which is prolonged by a foreskin called the prepuce in uncircumcised males.
 The penis consists of an attached root (radix) (consisting of the bulb of the penis with a crus on each side) in the perineum and a free, pendulous body (corpus or shaft) which is completely covered with skin.
 The penis is the organ by which the sperm is introduced into the female reproductive system.
 It contains spongy tissues that becomes turgid and erect when filled with blood.
 Erectile tissues of the penis include the corpus spongiosum and corpora cavernosa.

 The corpora cavernosa form most of the shaft of the penis.
 Those structures are enveloped by tunica albuginea (deep and superficial layers), and contains most of the blood (due to its rich vasculature) in the penis during penile erection.
 The corpus spongiosum is also covered by tunica albuginea, and is continuous with the other corpora – the cavernosa.
-It (corpus spongiosum) is traversed by the urethra.
-The corpus spongiosum adjoins the median groove on the urethral surface of the conjoined corpora cavernosa.
+The corpus spongiosum is traversed by the urethra.
+In addition, it adjoins the median groove on the urethral surface of the conjoined corpora cavernosa.
 It is cylindrical and tapers slightly and extends into the glans penis.
 As a mass of spongy tissue (or erectile tissue), the corpus spongiosum also allows rush of blood into itself during erection.

 The epididymis (singular for epididymides) is a firm single tube of about 7 meters long, highly coiled and packed together by fibrous tissue.
 It is attached behind the testis, with the ductus deferens to its medial side.
 The epididymis acts as a site for maturation and storage of spermatozoa.
 Lying between the epididymis and the testis is a narrow slit, the sinus of the epididymis.
 This sinus lies within the tunica vaginalis.
 The epididymis is divided into three parts.
 The three parts are the head, body, and tail.
 The vas deferens is continuous with the epididymis at the tail.